Guatemala Mission: The Indigenous Village

 Nature

-The following day we worked more on the tree stumps and did some work on the landing strip.
+We worked more on the tree stumps and the landing strip the following day.
 We filled in divets at the end of the landing strip with the surrounding hillside dirt.

 One of the things I loved working in the forest was the cows that seemed to wander around aimlessly unattended.

 We also ran into a poisonous caterpillar.
-I happen to like caterpillars and was going to pick it up when Gustavo, another young man from the city who accompanied us, shouted "mui mall!!"
-I knew this meant very bad and opted to leave it alone.
+I liked caterpillars and was going to pick it up when Gustavo, another young man from the city who accompanied us, shouted, "mui mall!!"
+I knew this meant "very bad" and opted to leave it alone.

 And there was an enormous hive of some sort that we chose not to disturb.

 On the plus side, during lunch, we munched on some wild raspberries we found in the bushes.
-I also noticed some morning glories on our way up the trail to the site we were working.
+I also noticed some morning glories on our way up the trail to the site where we were working.
 They were a confirmation of the Lord's presence with me on this journey.
 Before we left, I was seeking His face for guidance, and I kept noticing morning glories.
 I kept asking what they meant.
-When I saw them, I knew that He was going to use them later to reassure me.
+When I saw them, I knew He would use them later to reassure me.

 Children's Ministry